|

-Peace on MoonOn July 16, 1969, a massive Saturn V rocket lifted off from Earth launching Neil Armstrong, Michael Collins, and Buzz Aldrin on their way to the moon.
+Peace on MoonOn July 16, 1969, a massive Saturn V rocket carrying Apollo 11 lifted off from Earth launching Neil Armstrong, Michael Collins, and Buzz Aldrin on their way to the moon.
 Their Command Module was named "Columbia," after Jules Verne's fictional canon (Columbiad) that shot a projectile-like ship to the moon.
 Their Lunar Module was named "Eagle."
 "Houston, Tranquility base here.
 The eagle has landed."

 After nearly 22 hours at Tranquility Base, the two astronauts launched up in Eagle to rejoin Columbia in orbit around the moon.